mavropalias/icon-of-com/content/blog/how-to-setup-a-jupyter-notebook-ubuntu-server/index.md

 ### Create a config file

+In terminal, type:

 ```shell
 jupyter notebook --generate-config
 ```

 ### Set up a Jupyter Notebook password

 You will have to enter this password whenever you access your Notebooks from a browser.
-In your terminal, type:
+In terminal, type:

 ```shell
 jupyter notebook password